avenirs-esr/dev-doc/pages/code-frameworks-tools/code-frameworks-tools.markdown

 **Node version managment with nvm**

-[Nvm](https://github.com/nvm-sh/nvm) can help to manage node.js version.
+[Nvm](https://github.com/nvm-sh/nvm) can help to manage node.js version.<br/>
-Switching to the target version cans be autolatised by adding this snippet in the .bashrc file.
+Switching to the target version can be automatised by adding this snippet in .bashrc file.

 ```